If you have answered yes to both of these questions, the landfill gas method

 There are general eligibility requirements in the Act, which include:

-Four types of projects are eligible under this method:
+Types of projects are eligible under this method include:

 A project involves collecting and combusting methane generated by decomposing biodegradable organic matter in the landfill, and converting it to carbon dioxide.

 The methane must be combusted using a combustion device.
 This may be:

 The method does not credit the destruction of emissions from carbon tax waste, which is waste deposited in landfill between 1 July 2012 and 30 June 2014.
 It only credits the destruction of emissions from legacy and non-legacy waste: